 Environmental Product Declaration

-Across different sectors there is an increasing demand for quantitative information concerning the environmental performance of products.
+Across different sectors there is increasing demand for quantitative information concerning the environmental performance of products.
 To comply with this demand, a voluntary Environmental Product Declaration programme was set up by the industry several years ago.
 The EPD system is a way of providing science-based, verified and comparable environmental information.
-An EPD is thus a comprehensive disclosure of a product’s environmental impact based on the results of a full LCA.
+An EPD is thus a comprehensive and concise disclosure of a product’s environmental impact based on the results of a full LCA.
 EPDs follow international standards, including ISO 14044 and ISO 14025.
 Furthermore, the EN 15804 provides the core rules for the creation of Environmental Product Declarations for building products and materials.

 Life Cycle Analysis

 Life Cycle Analysis (LCA) is an internationally accepted (standards ISO 14040 & ISO 14044) and scientific tool that is used to quantify the environmental performance attributable to the different life stages of our products, including upstream stages such as raw material production and energy supply.
 Results are benchmarked based on LCA indicators with the final aim of identifying operational efficiencies and optimising product design while providing a higher level of environmental transparency.
 LCA is a standardized methodology whose goal is to assess the potential impacts of a product, based on all the inputs and outputs involved during the manufacturing of a product as well as upstream and downstream processes: supply chain, packaging, transport, use and end-of-life.

 We actively participate in LCA for European float and magnetron coated glass through our membership of the “Glass for Europe” federation.
 We are also involved in the LCA for insulating and laminated glass as part of the programme run by the French trade association for the flat glass industry (Chambre Syndicale des Fabricants de Verre Plat).
 Based on the knowledge shared, the AGC EPD programme was set in place and is now part of our integrated approach.